SAP-archive/teched2020-ANA366/README.md

 ## Overview

 In this session you will get to know about the new Business Layer modeling environment by implementing an end-to-end scenarios, such as *Sales Pipeline per Quarter* and *Sales Quota Coverage*.
 During the course of the exercises you will learn:
-- how to use the new Business Builder
+- how to use the new *Business Builder*
-- how to associate the entities
+- how to associate the Business Entities
-- how to define calculated measures
+- how to define *Calculated Measures*
-- how to use the data preview
+- how to use the *Data Preview* to analyze the result
-- how to create consumable model
+- how to create a *Consumtion Model* and *Perspectives*
-- how to build an SAP Analytics Cloud story
+- how to build an *SAP Analytics Cloud Story*

 ![Exercise Overview](/images/exercise_overview.png)